craftcms/docs/docs/getting-started-tutorial/install/README.md

 ## Setup

-Then run the following commands to configure a new DDEV project there:
+Run the following commands to configure a new DDEV project in that folder:

 1. Create DDEV configuration files: